Viral load and infectivity

 That they did a great shit with the lives of these people because, despite what is said here, there and there, I have, yes, and very well impressed in my hippocampus, ALL THESE REFERENCES OF SUFFERING AND, although for office duty, I am here, I should continue with the translation, my guidance, and I know that you who read me not asked for it is this:

-But use it as an extra factor, because you will be, in case of a crash ", without PEP access!
+But use it as an extra factor, as you will be, in case of failure, ”without access to PEP!

 And see: I know that in the long run, PrEP will improve and be more and more efficient!
 But here, face to face with the 2020 year, it is still not the eighth wonder of the world!